MasterKinjalk/YooChose-dataset-analysis/README.md

 Youchoose Dataset can be found on kaggle : https://www.kaggle.com/chadgostopp/recsys-challenge-2015

-#The abhove analysis has been done on processed data, the code for processing the youchoose dataset is in **preprocessing.py**.
+# The above analysis has been done on processed data, the code for processing the youchoose dataset is in **preprocessing.py**.

 ### Here are some conclusions that can be drawn from this data analysis: